‘Joy beyond measure’: Celebrations in Gaza as long-awaited ceasefire begins

 ‘We made it alive’

 Gaza’s health workers and rescuers were also seen celebrating in the streets.
-Videos shared online, and verified by Al Jazeera, showed several civil defence teams chanting anthems and raising victory signs.
+Videos shared online, and verified by Al Jazeera, showed several civil defence teams chanting and raising victory signs.

 Al Jazeera’s Hani Mahmoud, reporting from outside Al-Aqsa Martyrs Hospital in Deir el-Balah, said there were “no violations reported since the ceasefire took effect”.